frequently asked questions

 A: Being out-of-network for physical therapy services allows us to focus entirely on providing high quality, individualized care .
 We aim to fully educate and empower families during our time together, which isn’t possible while strictly adhering to what insurance companies deem skilled, billable physical therapy.
 We also are able to increase or decrease service frequency on an ongoing basis to reflect current need, clinical opinion of the therapist, and family preferences instead of trying to comply with arbitrary timelines.

-For lactation visits covered by insurance, although The Affordable Care Act states that lactation services are preventive and not subject to cost-sharing, sometimes insurance providers apply a portion of either the feeding parent, or infant’s claim to cost-sharing.
+We do not charge any additional fees for services and are available by email, text, and patient portal to answer quick questions between visits for no additional charge.
+For lactation visits covered by insurance, although The Affordable Care Act states that lactation services are preventive and not subject to cost-sharing, sometimes insurance carriers apply a portion of either the lactating parent or infant’s claim to cost-sharing.
 When this happens, we are required by law to bill you for the portion that is assigned to “patient responsibility”.
-Upon receipt of the Estimation of Benefits (EOB) by The Baby PT, your credit card on file will be charged.
-An appeal will be initiated in an effort to have insurance recognize these claims as preventive and not subject to cost-sharing.
-If successful, you will be refunded any amount that The Baby PT recovers from your insurer.
+Upon receipt of the Estimation of Benefits (EOB), your credit card on file will be charged.

 A: This will be highly dependent on specific situation, but we know that the sooner we intervene, the more quickly and completely we are able to address the issue.
 Some families are able to have their needs addressed in one or two visits while others require regular followup for several months.
 Generally, session frequency is highest at the beginning and tapers off.